Last Updated on

 - Go to Control Panel > Hardware and Sound > Devices and Printers

-Now that you have opened your mouse settings, simply go to pointer options tab, and uncheck the checkbox against Enhance pointer precision.
+Now that you have opened your mouse settings, simply go to the pointer options tab, and uncheck the checkbox against Enhance pointer precision.
 Click on Apply, and you’re good to go.

 5. Unpark CPU Cores and Threads